yguitton/training-material/topics/metabolomics/tutorials/gcms/tutorial.md

       - lcms
 contributors :
     - jsaintvanne
+    - yguitton

 ---

 A lot of packages are available for the analysis of GC-MS or LC-MS data.
 Typically, hardware vendors provide software that is optimized for the instrument and allow a direct interaction of the lab scientist with the data.
-Some other open-source alternatives such as **XCMS** are also able to be integrated easily in web interfaces, allowing large numbers of files to be processed simultaneously.
+Some other open-source alternatives such as **XCMS** ({% cite Smith2006 %})are also able to be integrated easily in web interfaces, allowing large numbers of files to be processed simultaneously.
 Because of the generality of packages like **XCMS**, several other packages have been developed to use the functionality of **XCMS** for optimal performance in a particular context.
-Package **metaMS** does so for the field of untargeted metabolomics, focuses on the GC-MS analysis during this tutorial.
+Package **metaMS** ({% cite Wehrens2014 %})does so for the field of untargeted metabolomics, focuses on the GC-MS analysis during this tutorial.
 One of the goals **metaMS** was to set up a simple system with few user-settable parameters, capable of handling the vast majority of untargeted metabolomics experiments.

 During this tutorial, we will learn how to process easily a test dataset from raw files to the annotation using W4M Galaxy.
 Datas are from {% cite Dittami2012 %} and have been used as test dataset for the development of the Galaxy wrappers.